Young Pioneer Tours

 Independent Tours to Mauritania

-If our Mauritania tours do not fit your schedule, we can arrange bespoke Mauritania tours to fit around your wants and needs for visiting the country.
+If our Mauritania tours do not fit your schedule, we can arrange bespoke Mauritania trips to fit around your wants and needs for visiting the country.

 YPT arrange every facet for your Independent Mauritania Tours, as well as offering flexibility for our intrepid travellers.

-Below is an example Mauritania Tour itinerary.
+Below is an example Mauritania tour itinerary.
 This can be done in its entirety, in part, or merged with other places.
+If you’re not interested in riding the Mauritania Iron Ore train, we can exclude it from your itinerary and give you other great suggestions.
 To discuss your exact needs for your travels in Mauritania please get in touch.

 Day 1 – Nouakchott